-On July 1, the Province moved to Step 3 of its Restart Plan, allowing Canada-wide recreational travel.
-While moving to Step 3 will signal the end to the provincial state of emergency, BC’s public health emergency remains in effect to support amended public health orders from BC’s provincial health officer, with reduced requirements.
-Visit the Government of BC’s Restart page for more information, including guidelines and advice, at: www2.gov.bc.ca/gov/content/covid-19/info/restart
+On July 1, the Province moved to Step 3 of its Restart Plan.
+Visit the Government of BC’s Restart page for more information, including guidelines and advice.

-For full travel restrictions and precautions in place due to the COVID-19 pandemic, please visit:
+For full BC travel restrictions and precautions in place due to the COVID-19 pandemic, visit the Government of BC’s Provincial and Regional Restrictions and Travel Affected by COVID-19 pages.

 For updates on transportation related measures taken by Transport Canada in response to the virus, visit COVID-19 measures, updates, and guidance issued by Transport Canada, where you will find information on what you need to know before travelling by air, water, road, rail, or public transit—including current directives in effect at Canadian airports.